-The word "Tenango" comes from the Nahuatl language and means “In the place of the walls".
-On the walls that are in this town, there are cave paintings that are inspired by the famous and colorful embroidery that is made in this municipality.
+The word "Tenango" comes from the Nahuatl language and means "in place of walls".
+On the walls of this town, there are rock paintings inspired by the famous and colorful embroidery that is done in this municipality.

 Tenango de Doria is a municipality in the Mexican state of Hidalgo, located in east-central Mexico.In addition to hosting pre-Hispanic and historical places, such as the church of San Agustin, patron saint to which they hold a popular festival on August 28; or "El Estribo" Its gastronomy is also worth mentioning: corn and banana tamales, cheese bread and piloncillo or metate chocolate delight the most demanding palates.Tenango de Doria, is also famous thanks to the fact that it is home to different communities mainly from the Otomi-tepehua community such as: San Pablo el Grande, Santa Monica and San Nicolas, where the colorful and traditional TENANGO is mainly made, this embroidery that immediately makes you think of Mexico.

 This famous embroidery represents hours of work by the artists who create it.
 Yes, the artists, because to define and fill in the shapes of the designs that have already been captured by them, it takes a lot of precision, dexterity and a lot of patience.

 On a canvas of white or colored cotton, silk and linen, the daily life, customs and worldview of the Otomi-tepehua community are captured with colored or single color cotton threads.
 These unique pieces, without equal or similarity to others, we can also find members of the wildlife of the region; as well as the occasional local celebration, the feasts of patron saints, carnival weddings and also the day of the dead.